docker-library/docs/postgres/README.md

 # How to extend this image

 If you would like to do additional initialization in an image derived from this one, add a `*.sh` script under `/docker-entrypoint-initdb.d` (creating the directory if necessary).
 After the entrypoint calls `initdb` to create the default `postgres` user and database, it will source any `*.sh` script found in that directory to do further initialization before starting the service.
 If you need to execute SQL commands as part of your initialization, the use of Postgres'' [single user mode](http://www.postgresql.org/docs/9.3/static/app-postgres.html#AEN90580) is highly recommended.
+For example to add a user and database you could create a script `init-user-db.sh` with the following content:

+	#!/bin/bash
+	gosu postgres postgres --single <<- EOSQL
+		CREATE USER docker;
+		CREATE DATABASE docker;
+		GRANT ALL PRIVILEGES ON DATABASE docker TO docker;
+	EOSQL

 You can also extend the image with a simple `Dockerfile` to set the locale.
 The folowing example will set the default locale to `de_DE.utf8`: